DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README.md

         * Edit properties
         * Fill the email field with *myodmuser*@YOURDOMAIN

-      * Try to login to the [azure portal](https://portal.azure.com/) with the user.
+      * Try to log in to the [azure portal](https://portal.azure.com/) with the user.
        This may require to enable 2FA and/or change the password for the first time.

-    Repeat this step for each user you want to add.
+    Repeat this step for each user that you want to add.

 ## Set up an application